ujitendra74/CCS-Demo/README.md

   - All steps which need it should show an error icon.
   - For all GitHub nodes change the repository owner to yourself.

-- Change the node from "Start browser" to your workflow.
+- Change the node from "Start browser" to your workflow --> the name in the workflow list in the parameters must match the name of your n8n workflow

 - Activate your workflow within n8n.
   - Switch the toggle at the top right to "Active"